Cyphrme/Tree/README.md

 Tree is a recursive datastructure.
 A tree may contain other children trees and infinite children may be calculated from a single seed.
-A digest tree travels from the seed to the leaves which is opposite to a Merkel tree which travels from leaves to a root.
+A digest tree travels from the seed to the leaves which is opposite to a Merkle tree which travels from leaves to a root.

 This data structure is a digest tree and not a hash tree as the digest value is